-We consider anything that can directly affect the welfare of animals as a serious breach.
-Especially, anything that could cause fear, distress, discomfort, pain, injury or disease.
+We consider anything that can directly negatively affect the welfare of animals, and that we do not expect under our higher welfare assurance, as a serious breach.
+Especially anything that could cause severe and/or prolonged levels of fear, distress, discomfort and unmanaged levels of pain, injury or disease.

 Additionally, we would consider anything that goes against the spirit or values of the charity, or threatens the reputation of the RSPCA name as a serious breach.
 This could include, amongst other things, fraudulent activity and/or human rights or environmental abuses.

 The cases in which we will consider applying sanctions include, but are not limited to, the following: